US-UK SEND Terminology Guide: A Transatlantic GlossaryUS-UK SEND terminology guide classroom comparison

 Legal Frameworks

 IDEA 2004 and Section 504 (1973) underpin the US system.
 IDEA law means all disabled learners get free appropriate education (FAPE).
 Section 504 protects anyone with a disability.
-It demands reasonable adjustments for fair access.
-A learner may have a 504 plan without an IEP.
-For example, a learner with ADHD may get extra test time.

 The UK system is built on the Children and Families Act 2014 and the SEND Code of Practice (statutory guidance).
 The Act establishes the legal framework; the Code explains how it should be implemented.
 UK law presumes mainstream education and requires schools and local authorities to support learners with SEND, but there is no equivalent to FAPE.
 Schools must provide appropriate support, but what counts as "appropriate" is less legally defined than in the US.

 IDEA (US law) lists 13 disability categories.
 These include autism and deafness (amongst others).
 To qualify under IDEA, a learner needs both a category and special education.
-The UK has no specific categories like IDEA (US law).
-In the UK, a learner has SEND if their needs require extra support.

 Practical Translation Tips for Teachers

-Tip 1: When reading US resources (RTI, PBIS, SDI, etc.), map to UK equivalents.
-US research on Response to Intervention applies directly to UK schools.
-However, translate RTI's three-tier structure into the Graduated Approach.
 This means universal good teaching (Tier 1 / Quality First Teaching), targeted group intervention (Tier 2 / SEND Support), and individual specialist support (Tier 3 / EHCP or specialist placement).
 See the RTI guide and Quality First Teaching article to understand this bridge.

-Tip 3: Remember that a 504 Plan is not equivalent to an EHCP.
-A 504 Plan covers accommodations only and is school-based.
-An EHCP is local authority-issued and covers education, health, and care across settings.
 A child on a 504 Plan might attend mainstream classes with accommodations.
 A child with an EHCP might attend mainstream school, specialist classes part-time, or a specialist school.
 See 504 accommodations guide for US context and the SEND Hub for UK equivalents.

 Tip 4: When hearing about IEPs, ask: which system?
 US IEPs are school-based, annual, and legally binding.
 Some UK schools use 'IEP' informally for SEND Support learners, but this is not standard practice.
-The formal equivalent is an EHCP for high-need learners or a school-based provision map.
-Ask colleagues which system they mean to avoid confusion.

 Tip 5: US behaviour language focuses on function; UK language focuses on support.
 US schools use FBA (Functional Behaviour Assessment) to ask "What is the behaviour doing for the child?"
 This leads to BIPs (Behaviour Intervention Plans) that target the function.
 UK schools ask "What support does the child need to behave differently?"
 This leads to behaviour support plans and positive behaviour strategies.
 Both are evidence-based, but the framing differs.

 Tip 6: Know the difference between SEND support and a legal category in the US.
-In the US, you might hear 'She's a special ed student' or 'He's categorised as emotional disturbance.'
+In the US, you might hear 'She's a special ed learner' or 'He's categorised as emotional disturbance.'
 This legal categorisation gives rights and can trigger due process protections.
 In the UK, saying a learner has SEND does not imply a diagnosis or legal category; it simply means they need additional support.
 This is culturally significant: UK SEND is less stigmatised because it is not category-based.

 Frequently Asked Questions